Fiat Chrysler recalls about 900,000 SUVs to fix airbags, brakes

 The company said it was recalling 284,089 model-year 2003 Jeep Liberty and 2004 Jeep Grand Cherokees SUVs in the United States to replace some components linked to the deployment of airbags.

-Fiat Chrysler said the SUVs were not equipped with Takata Corp's (7312.T) airbags, which have been at the center of a massive recall after being linked to eight deaths and several injuries.
+Fiat Chrysler said the SUVs were not equipped with Takata Corp's (7312.T) airbags, which have been at the centre of a massive recall after being linked to eight deaths and several injuries.

 The car maker said it would recall about 13,411 vehicles in Canada, 6,277 in Mexico and 48,212 outside the NAFTA region to fix the same problem.